 Hey, guys.
 It’s Syama, CEO of Scaling Retail, and today we’re going to talk about the top five ways that you can increase your traffic to your online e-commerce store.
 Now we all know that we want to get more business, right, and getting traffic online is super-duper important.
-So I’m going to talk about paid and organic strategies to be able to help you increase your traffic.
+So I’m going to talk about paid and organic strategies to add to your fashion marketing plan, to be able to increase your traffic.

 Search engine marketing, this is an amazing tool, especially if your brand is already picked up by existing retailers online.
 Why is that?
 Well, chances are they’re already putting a great deal of money and time into getting your brand more searchable online.
 So why do you want to start implementing your own search engine marketing?
 Well, of course, guys, you want the sales to be coming to you, not necessarily to those other retailers.
 So start to look at search engine marketing as a great way to boost visibility.
 In addition, when you start to think about different words and keywords for search engine marketing, you’re also in a great position if your brand has great search keywords but that aren’t highly expensive.
 In clothing and fashion, if you start to bid against words that are overly generalized and that aren’t too specific, you’re going to end up spending a lot of money for a potential buyer that isn’t necessarily going to convert.
 So the tip for search engine marketing is be specific, look at long tail keywords, and definitely look into this strategy if you already have online retailers that are selling your product.